instantOS/instantos.github.io/docs/programs.md

 ## instantOPEN

-Open AppImages and flatpak files, somehow this is was not a thing when I made this
+Open AppImages and flatpak files, somehow this was not a thing when I made this